 City Crews Preparing for Winter Weather Season

-City crews will be testing equipment and software, and driving snow routes with plows and salt spreaders installed on trucks.
-The purpose of the dry run is to ensure all equipment and software is working properly and that drivers are familiar with snow routes, which is critical to the City’s snow and ice control operations.
+City crews are testing equipment and software, and driving snow routes with plows and salt spreaders installed on trucks.
+The purpose of the dry run is to ensure all equipment and software are working properly and that drivers are familiar with snow routes, which is critical to the City’s snow and ice control operations.
 The annual snow dry run was scheduled in advance and is not in response to any forecast.

-Crews will be testing new technology this year with the addition of turn by turn routing.
-Snow plow drivers will have touchscreen tablets in their trucks to guide them through their assigned routes.
-The new technology is expected to route trucks more efficiently and reduce the chance of missed streets.
+Crews are also testing turn-by-turn routing.
+Snow plow drivers have touchscreen tablets in their trucks to guide them through their assigned routes.
+This technology routes trucks more efficiently and reduces the chance of missed streets.

 Prior to a typical forecasted snow event, crews will pre-treat all streets within the City.
-After the first inch of accumulation, City crews will begin plowing and treating primary streets and then secondary streets.
-Crews will treat all residential streets after primary and secondary streets, and will begin plowing all residentials if more than two inches of accumulating snow has fallen.
+After the first inch of accumulation, City crews will begin plowing and treating primary streets followed by secondary streets.
+Crews will treat all residential streets after primary and secondary streets and will begin plowing all residentials if more than two inches of accumulating snow has fallen.
 Crews typically operate 24 hours per day.
 Depending on snow accumulation totals, it can take from 24-48 hours for crews to complete snow and ice control operations after snow accumulations end.